 - Severe or ongoing headaches

 However, symptoms will vary depending on where the secondary cancer presents, and some primary and secondary cancers may not present any obvious symptoms.
-Sometimes recurrence is identified on a scan or blood test that was done for a reason other than breast cancer.
+Sometimes breast cancer recurrence is identified on a scan or blood test that was done for a reason other than the cancer itself.

-If you have any health concerns or symptoms that are new or persistent, speak with you GP or treating physician.
+If you have any health concerns or symptoms that are new or persistent, speak with your GP or treating physician.